This site is currently undergoing revision: apologies for any inconvenience or incoherence. We hope it is temporary.

 To summarize, there are five basic questions that you should ask as you evaluate an opportunity.

-1. Is there a market opportunity?
+1. Is there a need in the market?

 • Hypothesis: market problem and potential customers2.
 Is there a feasible solution?